komparo/manuscript-workflow/manuscript.md

 * Trajectory: This is more difficult, given the vast diversity in outputs of trajectory inference methods.
 In our recent benchmarking of these methods, we already created a common format for trajectories, and included this format in this benchmark as well.
 However, as we also acknowledge in that study, alternative formats may be possible.
 * Trajectory differential expression: This is the the most difficult, because we had to make some educated guesses about how we expect the field to progress.
 While it impossible to know beforehand what formats will be ultimately needed, we can at least try to already predict for them.
 Based on what is already done by some existing methods, we defined several types of trajectory differential expression such as oscillatory (within a cyclical trajectory), pseudotime (expression that changes along pseudotime), and branch point (expression that happens at a particular branch point).
 We extended this with some other types of differential expression, such as local (changes in expression at a particular point of the trajectory) and overall (changes in expression anywhere in the trajectory).
 Each kind of differential expression is represented in a table format, where each differential expression event is represented in a row which can contain information on the associated p-value, a ranking and/or effect size.

 Scores and reports have less requirements regarding the formats.
 The most simplest format to represent a score is as an atomic value, in which each model can be summarized by one quantitave or qualitative value.
 Of course, more complex score formats are also possible.
 For reports, we included two formats.
 A static report with at least an index HTML or markdown file, together with any extra assets such as figures.
-A dynamic report on the other hand produces a software container which expose a web app through a port on execution.
+A dynamic report on the other hand produces a software container which will expose a port serving a web app when ran.

 ## Module types